 1) External Penetration Testing

 External Pentesting involves simulating attacks on the live website/web application.
 This kind of penetration testing runs on the Black Box testing methodology.
+It is usually done by a third-party pentest provider.

-During this, the pentester only gets the list of the organization’s IPs and domains, and using just IP & domains the pentester tries to compromise the target just like the real-world behavior of malicious hackers.
+During this, the pentester only gets the list of the organization’s IPs and domains and using just IP & domains the pentester tries to compromise the target just like the real-world behavior of malicious hackers.

 This kind of testing provides a comprehensive view of the effectiveness of your application’s security controls that are publicly exposed since it includes testing servers, firewalls, and IDS.